Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

     - **Active**
         The offer is active.
 It is displayed in the marketplace, where it can be sold.
     - **Inactive**
         The offer is inactive.
-It is not longer displayed in the marketplace and thus cannot be sold anymore.
+It is no longer displayed in the marketplace and thus cannot be sold anymore.
     - **Not available**
         The offer is deleted from the marketplace.

 - *Pending status/Errors*
-    Indication of the pending status or an error for this offer.
+    Indication of the pending status for this offer or the error message if an error has occurred.
 The selected status is displayed if you have changed the offer status via the editing toolbar.
 The following options are available:
     - **Active**
     - **Inactive**
     - **Not available**

-    If an error occurs when uploading an offer, the start of an error message is displayed followed by a *more* button.
-By clicking the *more* button, additional information on the error is displayed in the *Logging* menu entry.
+    If an error occurs when uploading the offer, the error message is displayed in the column.
+Click the [Show log message] button in the column to display the corresponding log message in the *LOG* tab, see [User interface LOG](./06a_Log.md).

-[comment]: <> (Von Oli erklärt.
-S. OffeneFragen-20230123_Shopware6_Magento2, ca. Min.
-26)

 - *Last upload*
     Date and time of the last offer upload.